 Now admittedly this is highly speculative, and I certainly wouldn't make it a central tenant of my faith, however this idea has given me another layer to the crucifixion scene in the Gospel of John.
 This Gospel does not have Jesus cry out the words of Psalm 22 "My God, my God.
 Why have you forsaken me?" (found in Matthew's account).
 Instead John's Gospel allows for God to be fully present - even in the paradox of Jesus' death.
 To be fully present all three persons of the Trinity would need to be extant.

-John's Gospel records Jesus moment of death with these words "Then he bowed his head and gave up his spirit."
-(John 19:30) This is more than just "breathing his last" (as in the Gospels of Matthew and Mark) - there is a recognition that Jesus' spirit is part of him until the end - and will be again when he breathes on them and gives them the Holy Spirit (John 20:22).
+John's Gospel records Jesus' moment of death with these words "Then he bowed his head and gave up his spirit."
+(John 19:30) This is more than just "breathing his last" (as in the Gospels of Matthew and Mark) - there is a recognition that Jesus' spirit is part of him until the end - and will be again when he breathes on the disciples and gives them the Holy Spirit after his resurrection (John 20:22).

 Praying just before his arrest and execution John's Gospel records Jesus saying "So now, Father, glorify me in your own presence with the glory that I had in your presence before the world existed."
 (John 17:5) Jesus knows he is heading to his death, but recognizes that through this death he would be glorified in the Father's presence.
 Unlike what it appears, God is fully present, rather than completely absent, at Jesus' death.